rdkit/rdkit/Docs/Book/RDKit_Book.rst

 This is an RDKit-specific fingerprint that is inspired by (though it differs significantly from) public descriptions of the Daylight fingerprint [#daylightFP]_.
-The fingerprinting algorithm identifies all subgraphs in the molecule within a particular range of sizes, hashes each subraphs to generate a raw bit ID, mods that raw bit ID to fit in the assigned fingerprint size, and then sets the corresponding bit.
+The fingerprinting algorithm identifies all subgraphs in the molecule within a particular range of sizes, hashes each subgraphs to generate a raw bit ID, mods that raw bit ID to fit in the assigned fingerprint size, and then sets the corresponding bit.
 Options are available to generate count-based forms of the fingerprint or "non-folded" forms (using a sparse representation).